 You’re simply someone who loves a certain subject enough to want to share everything you discover about it with the world.
 And that makes things seem much lighter.
 Authenticity is very important and it’s at the center of our uniqueness.

-There’s a next level to this.
-Let me explain.
+There’s another level to this.

 You’re only highlighting your experience, and bringing forth how you do things into the spotlight which is ultimately what differentiates you from everyone else.